What is Solstice

 ABout Cynthia

 Hola!
-My name is Cynthia, she/her/ella.
-I am a clincal social worker and therapist in Washington State offering trauma-informed services to individuals.
+I'm Cynthia, (she/her/ella) I am a bilingual therapist in Washington State.
 I was born and raised in Washington state, but my roots come from Michoacán, Mexico.

 I understand healing as non-linear.
-It moves like a spiral, like the seasons of the earth — returning, deepening, shedding, and renewing.
+It moves like a spiral, much like the seasons of the earth; returning, deepening, shedding, and renewing.
 It asks us to hold both lightness and darkness, grief and possibility.
-In our work together, we honor that rhythm.
+In our work together, we honor that rhythm; moving at pace that invites awareness, curiosity, and reflection.

-In my free time, I enjoy connecting with nature, mindful movement, going on massive hikes with even more massive views, finding cute local coffee shops, learning, a good phone call with loved one, cooking a traditional Mexican meal, singing (unapologetically), playing my sound bowls, and going on adventures!
+In my free time, you'll find me connecting with nature, going on massive hikes with even more massive views, finding cute local coffee shops, fascinated about the mysteries of the universe, cooking a traditional Mexican meal, singing (unapologetically), playing my sound bowls, and going on adventures!

 My approach